THE LANSDALE HISTORICAL SOCIETY

 Community-organized readings of the Declaration of Independence to be scheduled on or around the Fourth of July in Montgomery and Chester counties, Pennsylvania.

-Join our community of history enthusiasts and show your support for LHS New.
+Join our community of history enthusiasts and show your support for LHS.
 Members receive exclusive access to our events, exhibits, and educational programs, as well as opportunities to volunteer and make a difference in our community.

 This photograph was taken in August, 1957, but could have been taken in any of the 67 years since.
 How many thousands of kids do you imagine sat on these artillery pieces in Lansdale’s Memorial Park?